DistrictOfJoban/nteutil/docs/TrainHelper.md

 ### returningToDepot(): boolean
 Whether the train has finished running all it's route and are now returning to the depot.

-### doorOpeningOrOpened(): boolean
-Whether either side of the train door have been opened by any means, even if not fully opened.

-### doorFullyOpened(): boolean
-Whether either side of the train door is fully opened.

 ### doorOpening(): boolean
-Whether the door is opening (Will be `false` if door is fully opened, fully closed, or closing)
+Whether the door is opening (`false` if door is fully opened, fully closed, or closing)

 ### doorClosing(): boolean
-Whether the door is closing (Will be `false` if door is fully opened, fully closed, or opening)
+Whether the door is closing (`false` if door is fully opened, fully closed, or opening)

 ### speedKmh(): Number
 Returns the train's speed in km/h